Starlinkboy/Nitro-gen-and-checker-v2/README.md

 # Nitro-gen-and-checker-v2
 Discord Nitro generator and checker version 2.
 Checks better codes, higher success rate and more secure.
+**Note: Currently the generator speed is slow.
+I am working on increasing the speed.**

 ## Installing Python
 You can install python [here](https://www.python.org).